 - Table margarine

 - Bread

-- 2 different types of toppings in addition to sliced vegetables
+- Two different types of toppings in addition to sliced vegetables

 - Alternatives to milk and yoghurt

-- Muesli
+- Müsli

-- 2 hot dishes
+- Two hot dishes

-For self-made dishes, the basic rules must also be applied for those products.
-If any dish is not self-made, it must be PBS-certified to be included in the list above.
+For self-made dishes, the requirements for producers must also be applied.
+If a dish is not home-made, it must be PBS-certified by the manufacturer in order to be included in the list above.